Talha4g/sales-visualization-tool/README.md

 - Inspired by the need for better sales visualization tools
 - Built using Python's powerful data analysis libraries

+P.S :- We are actively using this tool in our sales division and honestly it is the best tool ever and made our lives like a paradise, Special thanks to my teammates for supporting me always ! love you guys

 ---
 © 2024 Talah Tanveer.
 All Rights Reserved.